 Cybernetics and the interaction between pure and applied sciences and the humanities

-In this paper it is argued that the interactions between arts and humanities and applied science are more successful than with pure science.
+In this paper I argue that the interactions between arts and humanities and applied science are more successful than with pure science.
 Further that the reason for this difficulty is the different paradigms used by those working in the post modern humanities and the modernist, positivist scientists, that they are in fact incommensurable.

 Funding for such basic research is now rare and increasingly under pressure as public understanding and political support waivers (those in the arts will be all too familiar with this).
 Most research grants now demand an opening statement as to how the research will benefit the funders or mankind.
 Most research carried out in universities is now applied research, research to solve a known problem.
 This is engineering, bioengineering, not science, and I include in this medical research.
 It involves developing new technology, applying science, not adding new basic knowledge of the world.
 I see this as quite different in its methodology to pure science although there has historically been a continual positive feedback between science and technology.

 When we look at the art works involving mechanical arms and nervous tissue, they raise issues about the ethics of using living tissue, our ambiguous relationships with semi-living organisms, even reservations about the perversion of living material that this may be seen by some to represent.
-However there is little contribution to the basic science.
-Take the examples of MEART and silent barrage.
+However, there is little contribution to the basic science.
+Take the examples of MEART and Silent Barrage.
 Here the driving material is dissociated cortical neurons cultured in the lab of the engineer Steve Potter.
-Steve’s laboratory was set up to investigate the self-organising properties of neurons in culture.
+Potter’s laboratory was set up to investigate the self-organising properties of neurons in culture.
 In his “normal” lab work Potter’s lab has looked at the way these neurons can control external agencies and whether feedback from the outside world can be used by the neurons.
-While this looks like basic science, it is in fact nearer to an engineering project or even an art research project as the neuroscientific foundation for the work is weak or non-existent (athough in a nod to the funders statements are made about solving epilepsy).
-All neuroscientific evidence we have points to thealmost crystalline precise organisation of cortical neurons (which is laid down in early development) as being crucial to cortical function.
+While this looks like basic science, it is nearer to an engineering project or even an art research project as the neuroscientific foundation for the work is weak or non-existent (although in a nod to the funders statements are made about solving epilepsy).
+All neuroscientific evidence we have points to the almost crystalline precise organisation of cortical neurons (which is laid down in early development) as being crucial to cortical function.
 Any disturbance of cortical organisation in development leads to severe functional deficits.

 The humanities have always employed critical analysis.
 They have, quite appropriately, applied the blow torch of social science and commentary on the sciences and have shown its many flaws; its sexism, elitism, Western dominance and corruption, the influence of big business and government on what is and is not researched and published.
-This has had a positive effect by making scientists aware of the limitations of their endeavours but has had a largely negative effect on public opinion as this negative publicity is rarely matched by positive stories outside of medicine (an applied art?) and manned space flight, even the latter is now coming under fire for being an indulgence the post GFC world cannot afford.
+This has had a positive effect by making scientists aware of the limitations of their endeavours, but has had a largely negative effect on public opinion as this negative publicity is rarely matched by positive stories outside of medicine (an applied art?) and manned space flight, even the latter is now coming under fire for being an indulgence since the 2008 financial crisis.
 In the 21st century, the implementation of science often has more to do with societal acceptance than whether the science is correct or the resultant products efficient.
 The resistance to genetically modified foods, nuclear energy and anthropogenic climate change is not based on deficits with the science or engineering but with concerns over the effects of its application.

-Philosophers such as Feyerabend have shown that hypothesis selection in science is not necessarily logical; Kuhn that advances may be delayed by all too human resistance to new ideas.
+Philosophers such as Feyerabend have shown that hypothesis selection in science is not necessarily logical; that advances may be delayed by all too human resistance to new ideas.
 However, in spite of all its flaws, basic science has been enormously successful in its explanatory power.
-The strength of Science does not lie in its random methods of hypothesis selection but in the empirical method.
-The examination, over and over again if necessary, of evidence using counter- intuitive methods, first laid down by Bacon in the 17th century but still as valid today.
-These rules for examining evidence call on the practitioner to deny his or her human traits, to not follow personal feelings or biases, to not be impressed by fame or reputation, to not follow popular opinion, to always maintain a healthy, independent, scepticism.
+The strength of science does not lie in its random methods of hypothesis selection but in the empirical method.
+The examination, over and over again if necessary, of evidence using counter-intuitive methods, first laid down by Francis Bacon in the 17th century, but still as valid today.
+These rules for examining evidence call on the practitioner to deny his or her human traits, to not follow personal feelings or biases, to not be impressed by fame or reputation, to not follow popular opinion, to always maintain a healthy, independent scepticism.